 8. I can't knit but I love to crochet!
 Can I still help?

 Crochet beanies don't tend to stretch as well as knitted beanies however if you have a stretchy pattern we are happy to accept these.
 We are not currently accepting crochet blankets or octopus.
 We do not have a crochet pattern that we can recommend.

 9. Do the babies in the Neonatal Unit need winter clothes?
 Can I help with some of these?

 The Neonatal Units are kept very warm!
 The babies in humidicribs may have additional warming within the crib and therefore lightweight clothes (such as our provided patterns) are all that these babies need and therefore winter clothing is not required in these sizes.

-14. Can I drop my item in to your office rather than posting them?
+12. Can I drop my item in off rather than posting them?

 To keep our overheads as low as possible and ensure the donations we collect are put straight back into our programs we do not have an office space.
 If you have a large number of items you wish to drop off please e-mail email@example.com to obtain the details of a drop off location.